Code with Chompers

 • You will be given outlines that will guide you through the necessary steps for conducting activities.

-Helping Middle School Students
+Helping Elementary School Students

 • Introduce students to programming concepts using beginner-friendly languages like Python.